Payment Technology Solutions: Business Guide

 • Point-of-sale systems (POS): Hardware and software for capturing in-person transactions.

-The key difference?
-PSPs bundle everything into one relationship, while traditional setups require separate contracts for each piece.
+The key difference: PSPs bundle everything into one relationship, while traditional setups require separate contracts for each piece.

-Emerging Trends in Payment Technology
+What Are the Emerging Trends in Payment Technology?

 According to Federal Reserve 2025 data, credit and debit cards now dominate consumer payments while cash usage continues declining.
 Mobile phone payments keep climbing as consumers reach for their phones at checkout.
 Tap to pay adoption accelerates as shoppers expect the same convenience they experience at major retailers.